oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 {{ embed.img(
   src='blog/2023/relationships.jpg',
-  alt='1 column with ANIMAL at the top followed by 2 cards that say has 1 HABITAT that it lives in, has 0 to many DEMOS that it is featured in, another column with HABITAT at the top followed by 2 cards that say has 1 to many ANIMALS that live in it, has 0 to many DEMOS that take place at it, and a third column with DEMO at the top followed by 2 cards that say has 0 to many ANIMALS that are featured in it, has 0 to many HABITATS where it takes place', attrs={
+  alt='1 column with ANIMAL at the top followed by 2 cards that say has 1
+    HABITAT that it lives in, has 0 to many DEMOS that it is featured in, another column with HABITAT at the top followed by 2 cards that say has 1 to many ANIMALS that live in it, has 0 to many DEMOS that take place at it, and a third column with DEMO at the top followed by 2 cards that say has 0 to many ANIMALS that are featured in it, has 0 to many HABITATS where it takes place'
-    'class': ''
-  }
 ) }}

 When designing the detail view